DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Tax and the IRP

 DfE will pay the UK tax owed on the IRP to ensure you receive the full £10,000, as long as your overall earnings do not exceed £50,270 in the year you receive the IRP.
 You may have to pay higher rate [UK Income Tax](https://www.gov.uk/browse/tax/income-tax) on any earnings which take you over £50,270.

+### Protect yourself from fraud

+You do not need to pay an agent or any other third party to complete your application.
+Any agency or person contacting you offering to apply for the international relocation payment on your behalf is likely to be fraudulent.
+[Avoid and report internet scams and phishing](https://www.gov.uk/report-suspicious-emails-websites-phishing).

 ### Other types of financial support from the UK government